FlowTriage Help Center

 - Set a welcome message to greet visitors when they open the widget.

-- Toggle the widget online/offline status to control availability.
+- Toggle the widget online/offline status to control the availability badge shown to visitors.

 AI-Powered Responses